jameshenegan/synthesize-me/readme.md

 Given:

-- a path to an input folder of CSV files and
+- a path to an input folder of CSV files, and
 - a path to an empty output folder,

 `synthesize_me` will generate synthetic versions of the CSV files in the input folder and write them to disk in the output folder.
 Optionally, users can fine-tune aspects of the synthetic data generation process to suit their specific needs.